RAID Recovery Course - Overall Test

 after entropy analysis

-Is it possible to recover data if one of the member disks in a RAID10 failed?
+Is it possible to recover data form a RAID0 in which one of the member disks failed?

-yes, but only part of the data is recoverable
+yes, but only half of the data can be recovered

 What is the correct order of the content analysis stages in ReclaiMe Pro?